phetsims/perennial/data/README.md

 active-sims (auto-generated) is a list of all simulation repositories that can be built with chipper.
 Similar to runnables, but doesn't include repos with test code like sun, scenery-phet, etc.

+node (manually-generated) is a list of repos that we want to be linted as node code instead of sim code.
+This will provide
+    a different set of lint rules

+not-lintable (manually-generated) is the list of repos that have no `js` in them, and so can't be linted without
+    encountering an eslint error like "Error: No files matching '{repo}' were found."

 phet-io (auto-generated) is the list of all simulations that are instrumented with PhET-iO features.
 This list is automatically fuzz
     tested and is used by phetmarks to dictate which sims have wrapper links.
 See [How to Instrument a PhET Simulation](https://github.com/phetsims/phet-io/blob/master/doc/how-to-instrument-a-phet-simulation-for-phet-io.md)